De Witt Birds of Prey Center Expansion

-- Construct a 120′ flight chamber to provide our 6 flighted birds iwth a space to safely fly and exercise, improving their quality of life.
+- Construct a 120-foot flight chamber to provide our birds a space to safely fly and exercise

-- Construct a courtyard for visitors and families to gather, rest, and enjoy a picnic while visiting separate from programs taking place.
+- Develop a courtyard for visitors and families to gather, rest, and enjoy a picnic while visiting

-- Redesign and move the amphitheater to improve the program experience for field trips and community programs.
+- Redesign and move the amphitheater to improve program experience for field trips and community programs

 Project Outcomes